HJandu/ETL_Project_2/README.md

 * <a href="https://github.com/HJandu/ETL_Project_2/blob/main/Resources/group_stats.csv">Group Stats</a>  </br>
 * <a href="https://github.com/HJandu/ETL_Project_2/blob/main/Resources/team_tips.json">Team tips (JSON)</a>  </br>

+The Json file contains metadata.
+This type of data is crucial, as it helps to have a better understanding of the two different csv's.
+Without this JSON file, we would be making our own assumptions of the data.

 ## <a id="Extraction-header"></a><ins>Data Extraction</ins>
-Three files are selected from Kaggle.com and converted to panda DataFrames.
+As mentioned above, three files are selected from Kaggle.com and converted to Pandas DataFrames.

 The Dataframes are named as team_data_new and new_team_tips.
-Both csv files were merged in order to create the team_data_new Panda DataFrame.
+Both csv files were merged in order to create the team_data_new Pandas DataFrame.

 ![Screen Shot 2023-01-26 at 17 43 47](https://user-images.githubusercontent.com/116304118/214910190-cba99eed-18f8-4c60-89c8-824cc751f56c.png)
 ![Screen Shot 2023-01-26 at 17 44 07](https://user-images.githubusercontent.com/116304118/214910244-2d7cee38-e5df-4837-b953-57bf596bd34a.png)

 ## <a id="Transform-header"></a><ins>Transformation</ins>
-After looking through the data, the data was cleaned.
-This is where columns needed were selected and another DataFrame was generated.
+Nexted we looked through the Pandas DataFrame and the data was cleaned.
+The required columns were selected and another DataFrame was generated.

 ![Screen Shot 2023-01-26 at 17 44 07](https://user-images.githubusercontent.com/116304118/214911741-057b7712-7829-4963-ae03-076838dcccce.png)